Updated 2026-03-30

 Key Differences: Schwab vs ADP

-When comparing Schwab and ADP, consider their core strengths: Schwab excels with excellent customer service with 24/7 support, while ADP stands out for seamless payroll integration.
-Both providers offer comprehensive investment options including target-date funds, index funds, and managed accounts.
+When comparing Schwab and ADP, consider their core strengths: Schwab excels with excellent customer service with 24/7 support, while ADP stands out for direct payroll integration.
+Both providers offer a wide range of investment options including target-date funds, index funds, and managed accounts.
 Schwab's customer service rating is 4.7/5 compared to ADP's 4.0/5.
 For mobile experience, Schwab scores 4.5/5 while ADP scores 3.7/5.

 Which Provider is Right for You?